 A thoughtful 12-year-old who enjoys historical fiction and is ready to discuss the 'gray areas' of history.
 This child likely enjoys puzzles and is starting to notice how social status and background affect people's lives.

-Parents should be aware of the historical context of the Civil War and the specific social structures of New Orleans (Creole culture) to help explain character motivations.
+Parents may want to familiarize themselves with the historical context of the Civil War and the racial caste system of New Orleans to help explain character motivations and the difficult choices they face.
 Review the scenes involving the aftermath of battle for mild descriptions of illness and injury.
 A child might express confusion about why a character has to hide their family history or why certain characters aren't allowed to marry.
 The trigger is often a question about the 'rules' of the past.

 Younger readers (10-11) will focus on the mystery and the sibling dynamics.
 Older readers (13-14) will better grasp the tragic irony of the racial identity themes and the social commentary.

-Unlike many Civil War books that focus solely on the battlefield, Peck focuses on the 'home front' through the lens of a sophisticated racial identity mystery, blending regional folklore with hard historical truths.
+Unlike many Civil War books that focus solely on the battlefield, Peck focuses on the 'home front,' exploring the impact of the war and racial discrimination on families in the South, blending regional folklore with hard historical truths. ```

 In 1861, as the Civil War begins, the Pruitt family in Grand Tower, Illinois, takes in two elegant refugees from New Orleans: Delphine and Calinda.
 The story, framed as a flashback from 1916, follows young Tilly Pruitt as she befriends the sisters and eventually discovers the truth about their heritage and why they fled north.
 The narrative culminates in a journey to the front lines of the war to rescue Tilly's brother.